Last Update: August 25, 2022

 How many kilometers is the walk/run course?

-How many laps must each participant complete?
+How many laps must each participant complete and what about the relays?

 How long does a lap take?